czi-catalystproject/hub-champion-training/episodes/troubleshooting.md

 ::::{dropdown} How did it go?
 :open:

-In pairs, discuss the following points:
+Take a few minutes to reflect on your experience following the training on your own then, in pairs, discuss the following points:

 - What did you learn that was new to you?
-- Are there any points that were unclear?
+- What was confusing about the training?
+- What questions do you have about hub management?
 - Which areas would you like to explore further?
 - Do you think your users would benefit from this lesson?